Documentary Storytelling. Lifestyle and Corporate.

 - I have a PhD in Cultural History and authored two books.

-- I hunted down local beer in every province and the Yukon (the NWT didn't yet have a local brewery when I was there).
+- I tracked down local beer in every province and the Yukon.

 - I have dual Canadian and Irish citizenships.
-That might explain my affinity for beer and potatoes.
+Coincidentally, I happen to love beer and potatoes.

 - I think dogs are a superior creature.